 Dissertations written in other language than candidate’s native language

 The faculty pays particular attention to the impartiality and transparency of the preliminary examination process.
-The pre-examiner is an expert appointed to the task by the faculty, and in order to avoid any legal problems concerning the dissertation, he or she should therefore deliver the report directly and exclusively to the faculty.
+The pre-examiner is an expert appointed to the task by the faculty, and in order to avoid any legal problems concerning the dissertation, s/he should therefore deliver the report directly and exclusively to the faculty.
 The faculty will send a copy of the report to the candidate.
-The candidate has the right to send comments on the report to Dean before she/he decides whether to grant permission to defend the dissertation.
+The candidate has the right to send comments on the report to the Dean before s/he decides whether to grant permission to defend the dissertation.

 After the preliminary examination, the pre-examiners no longer have the right or duty to ensure that the suggested corrections have been made.
-Responsibility for implementing the corrections belongs to the candidate and his or her supervisor, and ultimately to the opponent.
+Responsibility for implementing the corrections belongs to the candidate and his/her supervisor, and ultimately to the opponent.